backstage/backstage/docs/plugins/composability.md

 displayed or action should be taken.

-When calling `useRouteRef` with an optional external route, its return signature is change to `RouteFunc | undefined`, allowing for logic like this:
+When calling `useRouteRef` with an optional external route, its return signature is changed to `RouteFunc | undefined`, allowing for logic like this:

 ```tsx
 const MyComponent = () => {